xdivla/website-monitor/README.md

 ## Features

-- You can add one or as many websites as you like.
+- Add one or as many websites as you like.

+- Adjustable frequency of sent requests

+- If the response takes more than 10 seconds, the connection will timout.

-- You can filter through both metrics using the prometheus labels "site" and "code"
+- You can filter through metrics using labels:
+    - 'site': Website URL (example: 'https://divla.eu')
+    - 'status': 'online' or 'offline'
+    - 'code': HTTP response status code (example: '200')